By

 After you’ve gathered all the information you can, you’re in the strongest position to begin shaping your 2021 benefits menu.
 Take those factors into account as you decide if you will change your plan’s structure, add new options or share more or less of the plan costs with your employees.

-The import of communicating with employees before and during the renewal process cannot be overstated.
+The importance of communicating with employees before and during the renewal process cannot be overstated.
 Many employees underestimate how much their employers pay for their benefits and, worse, often are unaware of all the benefits their companies offer.
 When they know and understand all of their options, employees tend to appreciate their employer more and make better decisions about how they use the plan.

 Make sure to explain every available benefit, workers’ share of related costs and tips on how they can save on out-of-pocket expenses – for example, using in-network health care providers and only visiting the emergency room for crisis situations.